ibm-cloud-docs/Cloudant/api/design_documents.md

 {: shortdesc}

-Each design document defines either *partitioned* or *global* indexes, controlled via the `options.partitioned` field.
+Each design document defines either *partitioned* or *global* indexes, which are controlled via the `options.partitioned` field.
 A *partitioned* index allows only queries over a single data partition in a partitioned database.
 A *global* index allows querying over all data within a database, at a cost of latency and throughput over a partitioned index.

 ## Creating or updating a design document
 {: #creating-or-updating-a-design-document}